padilla410/wdfn-blog/content/wqp-large-pull-targets.md

 dependency tracking, and automated workflows to inventory and download data from the Water Quality Portal.
 Using `targets` allows the user to develop a maintainable pipeline that tracks changes over time and will only re-run portions of the workflow that are out of date due to those changes.

+{{< figure src="/static/wqp-large-pull-targets/full_pipeline.png" width="375px" style="float:right; padding:10px" class="side-by-side" alt="A diagram that depicts a targets workflow.
+A targets workflow diagram tracks all portions of a data analysis workflow and their dependencies.">}}

 The basic ingredient of a `targets` workflow is a target script file named `_targets.R`.
 The `_targets.R` file is used to define and configure all of the pipeline connections, which are represented as a network graph like the one shown on the